mhassell/wiki2pdf/README.md

-A tool for interacting with wikipedia.
+A tool for downloading wiki articles to PDF to enjoy on long flights, when your iPad doesn't have data, or you are over your data limit (grumbles).

 Goals: